Inpatient Rehab in Missouri

 • Accepts Federal funding

-• 30 and 60 day inpatient rehab programs and residential rehab
+• 30 and 60 day inpatient rehab programs, regular outpatient treatment and long term residential rehab

 Treatment included: